-- Reserves can be held in a financial institution outside of the US. - Minimum reserves requirements based on loan amount: - For a loan amount less than or equal to 1,000,000 minimum reserve requirement is 3 months - For a loan amount between 1,000,001 and 2,000,000 minimum reserve requirement is 6 months - For a loan amount more than 2,000,000 minimum reserve requirement is 12 months - The additional requirements apply to the following parameters: - Minimum 12 months reserves for Foreign Nationals. - Minimum 6 months reserves for multifamily and mixed use (not Foreign Nationals) - Minimum 6 months reserves for First Time Homebuyers (not Foreign Nationals) - Gift Funds can be used for Reserves only for purchase and rate/term money transactions. - Reserve calculation is based on the PITIA payment at the time of origination. - Cash out proceeds can be used for reserves
+- Reserves can be held in a financial institution outside of the US. - Minimum reserves requirements based on loan amount: - For a loan amount less than or equal to 1,000,000 minimum reserve requirement is 3 months - For a loan amount between 1,000,001 and 2,000,000 minimum reserve requirement is 6 months - For a loan amount more than 2,000,000 minimum reserve requirement is 12 months - The additional requirements apply to the following parameters: - Minimum 12 months reserves for Foreign Nationals. - Minimum 6 months reserves for multifamily and mixed use (not Foreign Nationals) - Minimum 6 months reserves for First Time Homebuyers (not Foreign Nationals) - Reserve calculation is based on the PITIA payment at the time of origination. - Cash out proceeds can be used for reserves